JSON-LD declares dateModified

 How to implement it

-Include dateModified in your top-level JSON-LD object, populated from the source file’s last-modified time or your CMS.
-ISO 8601 format is the safest.
+Include dateModified in your top-level JSON-LD object, populated from the source file’s last-modified time or your CMS, formatted as ISO 8601 (YYYY-MM-DD or YYYY-MM-DDTHH:MM:SSZ).

 Pass